So, you completed your manuscript, and you’re almost ready to publish?

 9. Kiss Your BUT Good-Bye: How to Get Beyond the One Word That Stands Between You and Success by Joseph Azelby and Robert Azelby

-Betsy Morgan, the former CEO of The Huffington Post and President of The Blaze, gave this admiring endorsement to Joseph and Robert Azelby’s bestselling book.
+Betsy Morgan, the former CEO of The Huffington Post and President of The Blaze, gave this admiring endorsement of Joseph and Robert Azelby’s bestselling book.
 Kiss Your BUT Good-Bye is an empowering book that teaches readers how to overcome weaknesses and be more victorious in their careers and personal lives.

 “If you care deeply about your career and seek long-term happiness through work, then put this book on your required reading list.
 You will learn to empower your team with this no-nonsense guide to eliminating excuses and speaking the truth in the workplace.
 The Azelby brothers’ plain talk gives you the boost you need to advance your career.”